yettsyjk/SEI6StudentExperience/README.md

 ## Hello World! j/k Hola everyone.
 ## My name is Yettsy Knapp and I'm currently one of your fellows at GA-DEN.
 [www.linkedin.com/in/yettsy-jo-knapp]
-[@yettsyjk] on GitHub
+[/yettsyjk] on GitHub
 # SEI6 Student Experience
 ## What happened to me?
 1. I want to thank you for allowing me a few moments of your time to explain my journey of the first few weeks at GA.
 1. Let me just begin by stating the facts: I had no idea what a command line interface was and the prework should have been weeks of work for me instead of the 60 hours they required.
 I knew nothing other than I needed a new career.
 1. I was hovering at 17% homework rate for what felt like forever until I had two major shifts in STATE.
 I remember emailing the staff for dropping out procedures because I just could not get it together.
 Micah could see how behind I was and I'm sure I stressed him out quite a bit.
-I'm now at 83% pretty proud that I understand the concepts taught.
+I'm now at 83%, pretty proud that I understand the concepts taught.

 ## Shift in STATE
 1. First shift in state was directly related to my family and their extreme support to kick my behind in gear.
 It had been years since they experienced failure with me, and they were not going to let me go there again.
 They stood up to me and demanded a change in my behavior.
 Intense right?
 That's how we roll in my house.